pierrerolland/looneytube-app/README.md

 - On phones and tablets, tap to pause or play, double tap to rewind or forward
 - On TVs, press the select button to pause or play, press left or right to rewind or forward

+## Three branches

+Common evolutions must be performed in `master`

+Then, merged into `phone` and `android-tv` that hold the specific developments